 Once you’ve selected the major activities you’d like to include, make a column for each of them on your spreadsheet.

-One note: While you may have quite a few options on your list, that doesn't mean you'll be covering every single one each week!
-The point is to have some variety, working on different skills each week.
+Note: While you may have quite a few options on your list, that doesn’t mean you’ll be covering every single one each week – the point is to have some variety, working on different skills each week.

 Here are a few of our favorite resources for middle school history: